The “Move over” Law

-Georgia’s “Move Over” Law helps ensure highway safety for motorists, emergency personnel, active sanitation workers, and utility service workers when their vehicles are stopped on the side of a highway with their emergency lights flashing.
+Georgia’s “Move Over” Law helps ensure highway safety for motorists, emergency personnel, active sanitation workers, and utility service workers when their vehicles are stopped on the side of the roadway.

 In Georgia, this law requires motorists to:

-- Move Over to the next lane if safely possible, OR
+- Move Over to the next lane if safely possible;

 Why was the “Move Over” Law Passed?

 - Because it saves lives.
 The “Move Over” Law helps maintain traffic flow and protect the safety of motorists, emergency personnel, active sanitation workers, and utility service workers.

-- Emergency vehicles parked beside a highway are vulnerable to crashes, even when their emergency lights are flashing.
+- Vehicles parked on the side of the roadway are vulnerable to crashes even when emergency lights are flashing.

 - More police officers are killed by traffic crashes than in any other line-of-duty cause of death.
 More than one fourth of those killed are struck by passing vehicles while they work outside their patrol cars.